Coat of arms of Madeira: Symbolism

 The use of the “toad-mouth” helmet, generally attributed to King João I, of which one exists in the Military Museum of Lisbon, was chosen given the fact that this King determined the settlement of the archipelago.

 An armillary sphere, as crest, was chosen, due to its connection to the Discoveries and King Manuel I and given the fact that it is an architectural and sculptural element found in many public buildings in Funchal.

 The two monk seal supports, symbolize the Region's homage to the only large mammals found when the first settlers arrived.

-Initially, in 1990, the proposed motto was a fragment from Os Lusíadas, allusive to Madeira, “Of which we populated the first”.
+In 1990, the proposed motto was initially a fragment from Os Lusíadas, allusive to Madeira, “Of which we populated the first”.
 However, at the beginning of the following year, at a Government meeting, the chosen verse was “Of all islands, the most beautiful and free".